YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Very often, it is the opposite.

-It is a sign that the surgeon respected the biology of the case, respected the limitations of the donor, and chose a plan that made more long-term sense than an emotionally attractive but unrealistic promise.
+It is a sign that the surgeon respected the biology of the case, respected the limitations of the donor, and chose a plan that made more long term sense than an emotionally attractive but unrealistic promise.

-Many patients say a transplant looks thin when what they are actually reacting to is poor design
+Many patients say a transplant looks thin when what they are actually reacting to is poor design.

 The human eye does not judge only how much hair is present.
 It judges the front edge first.
 If that front edge looks wrong, the entire result can feel disappointing even before we start talking about deeper density behind it.

-This is why hairline design matters so much.
+this helps explain why hairline design matters so much.

 A natural hairline should not look like a drawn border.
-It should have softness, slight macro and micro-irregularities, and a proper transition zone.
+It should have softness, slight macro and micro irregularities, and a proper transition zone.
 It should not feel like a hard wall placed across the forehead.
 If that soft transition is missing, the eye immediately notices the artificiality.

-This becomes even worse when the grafts are placed in obvious row-like patterns.
-Even when the graft count appears acceptable, poor distribution at the hairline can still create a weaker, more see-through appearance.
+This becomes even worse when the grafts are placed in obvious row like patterns.
+Even when the graft count appears acceptable, poor distribution at the hairline can still create a weaker, more see through appearance.

 A row pattern removes the subtle irregularity that makes a hairline look natural.
 Instead of creating a natural front edge, it creates repetition.
 And repetition is exactly what the human eye picks up.